 - Only applicants, who have not lived in Germany yet or have been a resident in Germany for less than 15 months at the time of application, can apply for this DAAD scholarship.

-- Please note, while filling in the form, tick “funding for a postgraduate course with relevance to developing countries”.
+- Please note, while filling in the form, tick “Scholarship for a postgraduate course with relevance to developing countries”.

 - Please make sure that they send only one copy of their application directly to ZEF!
 It is not necessary to send additional copies to DAAD!

 - A convincing and well-plannedGraduate Research Statement which is the most important selection criterion besides previous study achievements